parodos-dev/serverless-workflows/make.md

 ### Requirements for WORKFLOW_ID variable
 * Must match one of the workflows folder names, like [escalation](./escalation)
 * Must contain a valid, workflow in a flat layout (e.g., no Java code, not a Maven-Quarkus project)

+### Requirements for APPLICATION_ID variable
+* Must match one of the application folders under the given workflow folder, like [jira-listener](./escalation/jira-listener/)
+* Must contain a valid, Maven Java project
+* Must be compatible with the selected `JDK_IMAGE`

 ### Requirements for Linux UBI image
 See the [setup](./setup/README.md) documentation.